by Janice Ross

-- You will also need a small pretzel for each child, to be given out as the end of the assembly.
+- You may also wish to give a small pretzel to each child, to be given out as the end of the assembly.
 It is important to check if any children have wheat allergies and have an alternative available.

 - Ask if anyone has had a birthday or been to a birthday party recently.
 What did they eat?

 Identify that, at birthday parties, there is likely to be a birthday cake with candles.
 At weddings, too, the menus for the food can vary quite a lot, but there is likely to be a wedding cake.
 So, often, certain foods are associated with certain celebrations.

 - Talk about how festivals and even seasons have foods that we associate with them.

 Show the edible shapes you gathered together (see ‘Preparation and materials’ above), apart from the pretzel, and ask the children if they can identify the festival or special season when they might enjoy them.
 For example:

 – pancake – Pancake Day, or, Shrove Tuesday

 – heart-shaped chocolate - Valentine’s Day